dikkadev/bangs/README.md

 ## Configuration

 Bangs are defined in a `bangs.yaml` file.
 Each bang maps a unique identifier to a search URL containing a placeholder `{}` where the query will be inserted.
-Additionally, a `default` key can be specified to handle searches without a bang.
+Additionally, a `default` key can be specified to handle searches without a bang, and a `category` field can be used to organize bangs into groups.

 **Example `bangs.yaml`:**